Welcome to Wesley-Knox!

 On Sunday, November 5, the people of Wesley-Knox voted to adopt the much-discussed report that will reform the Governance Model of the church.
 Some highlights:

-• The current structure of ”Council and Official Board“ will be phased out.
-A Transition Team will lead the congregation through this process.
+• The previous structure of ”Council and Official Board“ will be phased out.

-• A nine-member Leadership Council plus the Minister, will replace the current Board and Council structure.
+• A nine-member Leadership Council plus the Minister, will replace the previous Board and Council structure.

 • The number of Standing Committees will be reduced from eleven to six.